A Pawfect Life

 12. To chew stuff

-Yes, they may lack the fabulous medical care that we provide our pet dogs, limited access to food and their longevity may be less due to other risks but their short lives seem happier than our captive pet dogs.
+Yes, they may lack the fabulous medical care that we provide our pet dogs, limited access to food and their longevity may be less due to other risks so I'm not romanticizing their lives, but some of them seem happier with less than our captive pet dogs.

 So what can we do to enhance the lives of our pet dogs (captive dogs)?
-I believe in giving my dogs, and those of my clients, more natural behaviours and as many safe CHOICES as far as possible:
+I believe in giving my dogs, and those of my clients, more natural behaviours and as many safe CHOICES, in addition to activities that fulfill natural behaviours/genetics, as far as possible:

 1. Choices regarding toys